SlovakNationalGallery/webumenia.sk/README.md

 We use [LESS](http://lesscss.org/) to compile styles imported into a [main file](public/css/less/style.less) into a single CSS file:

-    lessc public/css/less/style.less public/css/style.css --clean-css

-<<<<<<< HEAD
-## Compiling Stylesheets

-We use [LESS](http://lesscss.org/) to include all of our stylesheets via one main file `public/css/less/style.less`.
-To compile (and compress using [less-plugin-clean-css](https://github.com/less/less-plugin-clean-css)) all styles to CSS, run from the root directory:

 ```
 lessc public/css/less/style.less public/css/style.css --clean-css
 ```